Viveknalwade/Web-Projects/README.md

 # Web-Projects

-Here you will find all the basic projects of web development.
+Here you will find all the basic projects of web development(will be updating weekly or monthly).

 ## Projects:
 - Calculator